nzdavidv/pages/pages/ESXi-laptop-GNS3-simpler.md

 - my daily laptop (which is dual boot Ubuntu and Windows but to do the journey only need Windows)

 The lab environment consists of:
 - the switch with admin and internet network.
-Network is the same as my home WiFi network - 192.168.30.0/24
+Network is the same as my home WiFi network - 192.168.30.0/24.
+All the devices on this network have IPs from the home router DHCP service.
   - Home WiFi router is plugged in
   - Debian-Stora plugged in with IP 192.168.30.117
   - The ESXi laptop is plugged in with its onboard Ethernet port.
 It has a DHCP reservation for IP 192.168.30.176